yogeshhegde/processor-sdk-doc/source/linux/Release_Specific/_Processor_SDK_Linux_Migration_Guide.rst

 ---------------------
 - This is a quarterly update release on 2019 LTS stream.
 - Note that this version of Processor SDK updates only AM5 and AM6 platforms w/ Linux OS.
 - The SGX driver has been enhanced to replace IMG WSEGL with MESA-EGL which supports the essential EGL 1.5 extensions required by the latest versions of certain graphics applications such as Chromium browser.
-See `here <Foundational_Components/Graphics/Migration_From_Prior_Releases.html#from-processor-sdk-6-1-to-6-2-for-am3-4-5-6>`__ for more details about compatability
+See :ref:`here <from-processor-sdk-6-1-to-6-2-for-am3-4-5-6>` for more details about compatability

 Processor SDK 06.01
 ---------------------